-Below are some enabling and re-estimating factors identified in a Parastatal organization in Nigeria during a recent study carried out by a group in ASCON.
+Below are some enabling and re- estimating factors identified in a Parastatal organization in Nigeria during a recent study carried out by a group in ASCON.

+ENABLING FACTORS RESTRAINING FACTORS

+- Pushful Leadership - Inadequate financial allocation by the

+Federal Government

+Opportunity for job satisfaction - inadequate motivation resulting in

+Negative attitudes to work

+-

+-Improved interpersonal relationship - Inability to delegate effective Civil

+Service bureaucracy and

+mentality

-ENABLING FACTORS RESTRAINING FACTORS - Pushful Leadership - Inadequate financial allocation by the Federal Government. - Opportunity for - inadequate motivation resulting in Negative attitudes job to work satisfaction -Improved inter- - Inability to delegate effective Civil Service personal relationship bureaucracy and mentality - Ability to keep to the main - Poor Communication set objectives of the - Non- co-operation due to petty jealousy organization - Bad and insincere management problem definition and solution.
+- Ability to keep to the main set objectives of Poor Communication - Non- cothe organization operation due to petty jealousy - Bad

+and insincere management problem

+definition and solution.

 From the foregoing, the importance of organizational environment on performance is too glaring to be overlooked.
 Infact environmental influence goes a long way to determine individual's performance.
-Such environmental variables as Job design, supervision, fellow workers, compensation, working conditions, training and evaluation compliment the individual's ability where motivation is provided to raise his performance to the desired or expected level as is shown in the diagram below
+Such environmental variables as Job design, supervision, fellow workers, compensation, working conditions, training and evaluation compliment the individual's ability where motivation is provided to raise his performance to the desired or expected level.